Docaro

 A photorealistic image representing child protection in the Philippines, showing a caring Filipino family with parents and a guardian figure in a safe home environment, symbolizing protection and safety without depicting any children.

-Explore the essentials of the Child Protection Policy in the Philippines, including Republic Act 7610, child rights, and strategies to safeguard children from abuse and exploitation.
+Explore the Child Protection Policy in the Philippines, RA 7610, child rights, and strategies against abuse and exploitation.

 A photorealistic hero image symbolizing child protection through supportive adult figures and safe environments, conveying care, safety, and community guardianship without depicting any children.